JuliaMath/Roots.jl/docs/src/index.md

   `Roots.Schroder` provides a quadratic method, like Newton's method, which is independent of the multiplicity of the zero.
-The `Roots.ThukralXB`, `X=2`, `3`, `4`, or `5` are also multiplicity three.
+The `Roots.ThukralXB`, `X=2`, `3`, `4`, or `5` are also multiplicity free.
 The `X` denotes the number of derivatives that need specifying.
 The `Roots.LithBoonkkampIJzerman{S,D}` methods remember `S` steps and use `D` derivatives.